Boston Childrens Hospital Adol Substance Use and Addiction Program

 Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston, MA

 Boston Childrens Hospital Adol Substance Use And Addiction Program is an addiction treatment center located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA.
 It is operated by a private non-profit organization.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides buprenorphine maintenance, naltrexone administration and prescribes suboxone.
-Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program include substance use counseling approach, anger management and motivational incentives.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides outpatient heroin services, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin use.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides administers naltrexone, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program include motivational interviewing, cognitive behavioral therapy and trauma counseling.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin rehab.
+It also provides residential heroin use treatment and inpatient dual diagnosis treatment.

 Address: 300 Longwood Avenue, Fegan 10, Boston, MA 02115